This gallery contains 8 photos.

-Here’s my summary of the difference between the three Android devices I’ve used and the iPhone 5s I began using recently:
+Here’s my summary of the difference between the three Android devices I’ve used, and the iPhone 5s:

 The iPhone works way better.

 I was an Android user for four years.
-I was worried I would miss the heavy integration between Android and Google for things like Gmail, Google Voice, Calendar, etc., but really the only gap I’ve found is with Google Calendar, and it’s a minor gap of no concern to most users.
+I was worried I would miss the heavy integration between Android and Google for things like Gmail, Google Voice, Calendar, etc., but really the only gap I’ve found is Google Calendar, and it’s a minor gap of no concern to most users.
 Nonetheless, why doesn’t Google offer a Calendar iOS app?

 The Gmail iOS app isn’t as sexy and sophisticated as the Android version, as you’d expect, but that’s off set by the overall responsiveness and fluidity delivered through the app by iOS.